RedMser/godot-fluent-translation/README.md

 Currently, only `.tscn` files are properly handled (similarly to the POT generator feature built into Godot).
 A plug-in system to customize message extraction is planned but currently not possible to implement.

+## Export Settings

+When exporting a project, following settings are available in the export dialog:

+* `fluent/strip_comments`: Removes comments from the exported FTL files.
+Can slightly reduce the file size and avoids shipping translator notes in your game files.

+> [!WARNING]
+> Due to a [bug](https://github.com/RedMser/godot-fluent-translation/issues/54), FTL files are currently not considered to be resources while using the editor, and thus will not be included in exported projects by default.
+Please be sure to edit the "Filters to export non-resource files" to include `*.ftl` files, otherwise translations will not work in exported projects.

 ## About this Project

 This is not a production-ready project and will likely have breaking API changes without warning.
 Please consider this if you intend on using this library.